AFFILIATE MARKETING WITH GOOGLE ADS

 (more coming soon…)

-The most important metric is of course the conversion metric since that is your main goal you want to accomplish with your campaigns.
-In order to optimise on conversions you need to have you campaign running for some time in order to have enough data.
-You can then keep a close eye on which campaign elements actually drive conversions.
 It is helpful to dive deep into the data, for example check which of your keywords are conversion drivers and be selective whether you want to continue to target keywords that do not drive any conversions since these might lower the profitability of your campaigns.
-Under Keywords > Search terms you can actually check which search terms generate conversions for you.
-Based on that you can exclude certain search terms that do not drive any conversions in order to save these irrelevant costs.
+Under Keywords > Search terms, you can actually check which search terms generate conversions for you.
+Based on that you can exclude certain search terms that do not drive any conversions to save these irrelevant costs.

-If you notice that conversion rates significantly differ between you campaigns it might very well be due to the content you are sending the traffic to.
+If you notice that conversion rates significantly differ between your campaigns, it might very well be due to the content you are sending the traffic to.
 Properly analyse which of your pages convert well and try to replicate the page structure.
-In order to find out which page structure converts best you can run A/B tests with tools such as Google Optimize (in future via GA4).
-You can then place links and content elements at different positions, switch out colours and other aspects of the page and analyse which variant manages to have better conversion rates.
+To find out which page structure converts best, you can run A/B tests with tools such as Google Optimize (in the future via GA4).

-The best and easiest way to optimise your Google Ads campaigns is to make use of Google’s machine learning and optimisation capabilities.
-Google will then use your affiliate conversion data to optimise the targeting and bidding processes in order to reach people who are likely to convert.
-In order to be able to use that functionality you need to have our affiliate conversion integration feature fully set up.
-Once you are tracking affiliate conversions within your Google Ads account and some conversion data has been registered already, you will be able to select ‘Maximise Conversions’ or ‘Maximise Conversion Value’ within the bidding section of your campaign settings.
+The best and easiest way to optimize your Google Ads campaigns is to use Google’s machine learning and optimization capabilities.
+Google will then use your affiliate conversion data to optimize the targeting and bidding processes to reach people likely to convert.
+To use that functionality you need to have our affiliate conversion integration feature fully set up.